Supporting the health and wellbeing of the local rainbow community

 Feeling comfortable and confident about our sexual and gender identity is crucial to good health and wellbeing.
 Identifying as LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersexed and Asexual) may make you more prone to being labelled, made fun of or abused.
 It’s a sad fact that people who seem to be different to the ‘norm’ often face discrimination and bullying.

-Some resources are available to explore issues around gender and sexual identity as well as support services.
+Resources and support services are available to help you explore issues around gender and sexual identity.

 All Right?: Taking pride in who we are

 Research from the All Right? campaign in early 2020 found that the Christchurch rainbow community is optimistic overall and many things are getting better.
 However many LGBTQIA+ people still face significant obstacles to their wellbeing.

 The rainbow community contributes so much to our city – injecting vibrancy, excitement and compassion.
 Unfortunately, discrimination, bullying, privacy violations and things as simple as incorrect assumptions are holding us back, and our city is poorer for it.

 The More than All Right? campaign is designed to celebrate and give greater visibility to our local rainbow community.
 It shines the light on local members of our rainbow community from all walks of life.